marmelab/react-admin/docs/List.md

 ![Simple posts list](./img/simple-post-list.png)

-**Tip**: When it has no children, `List` fetches the data, analyzes the response, then guesses the fields it should use to display a basic datagrid with the data.
-It also dumps the components it has guessed in the console, where you can copy it into your own code.
-Use this feature to quickly bootstrap a `List` on top of an existing API, without adding the fields one by one.

 ### Page Title

 The default title for a list view is "[resource] list" (e.g. "Posts list").
 Use the `title` prop to customize the List view title: